 Non-Instructional Duties Stipend: In addition to the reassigned time and compensation provided for College Senate leadership, the College will provide a limited number of non-instructional units for activities assigned to faculty to improve and enhance instructional programs.
 Each non-instructional unit (NIU) will be analogous to an instructional credit hour and thus assumes approximately 2.34 hours of work per week or 35 hours total during a 15-week academic term; shorter term lengths will be adjusted accordingly.
 The stipend value of one NIU is therefore equivalent to the adjunct credit hour rate.
 Approved documentation will be maintained in the employee’s personnel file in Human Resources.

-Critical Need Stipend: Upon approval of the President or his/her designee, faculty in the health related programs of Nursing, Medical Imaging, Respiratory Care, Surgical Technology, Physical Therapist Assistant and Dental and the Biotechnology programs may receive a stipend of up to 20% of the base salary for their rank.
+Critical Need Stipend: Upon approval of the President or his/her designee, faculty in the Biotechnology, Central Sterile Processing Technology, Dental, Medical Imaging, Nursing, Physical Therapist Assistant, Respiratory Care, and Surgical Technology programs may receive a stipend of up to 20% of the base salary for their rank.
 This reoccurring stipend shall remain separate from the faculty members’ base salary and be paid semimonthly in equal increments during the contract period.

 Professor Emeritus Part-time Program